siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-09-21-pcmanfm-a-lightweight-and-versatile-file-manager-for-linux.md

     - 'file manager'
     - linux
 ---
 In the world of Linux, file managers play a crucial role in helping users navigate their systems efficiently.
 Among the various options available, PCManFM stands out as a lightweight yet powerful file manager that has gained popularity among Linux enthusiasts.
-In this blog post, we'll dive deep into PCManFM, exploring its features, benefits, and why it might be the perfect file manager for your Linux system.
+In this article, we'll dive deep into PCManFM, exploring its features, benefits, and why it might be the perfect file manager for your Linux system.

 ## What is PCManFM?